This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 The whole idea is the same.
 You invest your time into creating a product that can be printed or downloaded.

 Let’s say you have an awesome image that would be a perfect fit for a canvas that someone can hang in their living room.
 Or maybe you drew a great illustration to print on a t-shirt.

 Print-on-demand stores will let you upload your design, select the products you want to include, and set a price.
 They will take care of the whole sales, printing, and shipping process.
 Awesome right?

 You can also create printable planners, checklists, posters, door hangers, wine labels, holiday decors, and the list goes on.
 People are making a lot of money with it on sites like Etsy.

-So if planning is your passion, turn your own planners into downloads.
-If you love to create paper games, why not sell them?
+So if planning is your passion, turn your planners into downloads.
+On the other hand, if you love to create paper games, why not sell them?